-The council's Leisure and Culture services were transferred to The Cheltenham Trust on 1st October 2014.
+The council's Leisure and Culture services are provided by The Cheltenham Trust.
 This is an independent charitable trust, contracted to supply leisure and cultural related services to Cheltenham Borough Council via a management agreement.
 The Cheltenham Trust operates from the Art Gallery & Museum (The Wilson), Town Hall, Pittville Pump Rooms, Leisure@ Recreation centre and the Prince of Wales Stadium, the buildings of which are all still owned by the council.